fansanelli/exif-js/README.md

 Since issue #53 was merged also extracting of XMP data is supported.
 To not slow down this is optional, and you need to call `EXIF.enableXmp();` before using `EXIF.getData()`.

 Please refer to the [source code](exif.js) for more advanced usages such as getting image data from a [File/Blob](https://developer.mozilla.org/en/docs/Web/API/Blob) object (`EXIF.readFromBinaryFile`).

+## Building
+The new TypeScript version is compatible with exif.js 2.x and can be built using Webpack:

+    npm run compile

+An ESM version can be obtained using:

+    npm run compile-esm

 ## Contributions
 This is an [open source project](LICENSE.md).
 Please contribute by forking this repo and issueing a pull request.
 The project has had notable contributions already, like reading ITPC data.